google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 Look for the characteristics discussed in the last section and notice a few things.
-The height and width are correct for full HD, and the audio and video codecs are the preffered codecs for their container types, AAC for audio and H264 for video.
+The height and width are correct for full HD, and the audio and video codecs are the preferred codecs for their container types, AAC for audio and H264 for video.
 Notice also that streams are identified with numbers.
 These are useful for operations that manipulate the audio and video separately.